Symptoms and conditions of Craniocervical and Cervical Instability

 Dysautonomia refers to problems of or dysfunction of the autonomic nervous system.
 Since the ANS regulates automatic or involuntary bodily functions, such as controlling the activities of organs, glands, smooth muscles, and cardiac muscles, when the ANS malfunctions, the organs it regulates malfunction.
 For this reason, when individuals suffer from dysautonomia, they often exhibit numerous maladies and symptoms.

-For a further discussion on Dysautonomia and POTS (Postural Orthostatic Tachycardia Syndrome) please see my article: Dysautonomia and POTS.
+For a further discussion on Dysautonomia and POTS (Postural Orthostatic Tachycardia Syndrome) and the Ehlers-Danlos patient please see my article: Dysautonomia and POTS.

 Arterial and Venous Compression related symptoms